RitaAhmadi/Blogposts/storyphoto_tran.md

 # The Story of a Photograph: Transistor

 Susan Sontag wrote substantially on photography and its revealing, sometimes even interpreting objectives.
 She said about the difference between a painter and a photographer; `` the painter constructs, the photographer discloses’’.
 So the claim that one of the most productive teams of the 20th century ruptured because of a single photo might be an exaggeration, but it perhaps discloses a more rooted truth.
-John Bardeen, William Shockley and Walter Brattain were members of the team who built one of the most revolutionary inventions in human history, i.e. transistors.
+John Bardeen, William Shockley, and Walter Brattain were members of the team who built one of the most revolutionary inventions in human history, i.e. transistors.

 [Picture 1: (from left) John Bardeen, William Shockley and Walter Brattain.](https://upload.wikimedia.org/wikipedia/commons/c/c2/Bardeen_Shockley_Brattain_1948.JPG)